mikerst/mikethomas.design/src/work/dso-profiles.md

 ### Simple scenario map

-- I chose to use a simple support scenario with Piclo's customer support team in order to identify important questions and sanity check that we weren't creating a problem for ourselves.
+- I chose to walk Piclo's customer support team through a simple scenario in order to identify important questions and sanity check that we weren't creating a problem for ourselves.
-- While very simple, this excercise helped shape some service terms we'd communicate to key customers at a later date.
+- While very simple, this exercise helped shape some service terms we'd communicate to key customers at a later date.
 - This also helped to identify what we could scope in or out early on.
 For example, we chose early on not to host files ourselves, but link directly to those files off-platform (something we'd later change).

 <figure>